 Skin cancer is currently one of the most common types of cancers.
 Today, about 1 in 5 people in the United States will develop skin cancer in their lifetime.
 The good news is, that if detected and treated early, most types of skin cancer have very high cure rates and long-term outcomes.
-Our practitioners at Nashville Skin are experts in skin cancer prevention, diagnosis, and the finest treatments available to give patients the best chance at a cure, whether facing basal cell carcinoma, squamous cell carcinoma or malignant melanoma.
+Our practitioners at Nashville Skin are experts in prevention, diagnosis, and skin cancer treatments to give patients the best chance at a cure, whether facing basal cell carcinoma, squamous cell carcinoma or malignant melanoma.

 The team of board-certified dermatologists at Nashville Skin encourages you to contact us today to schedule your annual skin check or if you suspect you might have skin cancer.